BRITE-REU/programming-workshops/source/workshops/00_instructions/sql.rst

 **Mac and Linux:**

 Should already be preinstalled.
 To check, open a terminal window and type “sqlite3”.
 To quit the program after you’ve started it, type “.quit”.
+(Note the "." before "quit")

 **GUI:**